kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_photo_maps.md

 A good source for geospatial PDFs is [CalTopo](https://caltopo.com), though there are many other sources available online.

 ## Using a map
 Once you've created a map, you can use it for navigation.
-The map displays your location, paths, and beacons.
+The map displays your location, elevation, paths, and beacons.

 You can drag to pan, pinch to zoom, or tap the zoom buttons in the bottom-right.
 To recenter the map on your screen, click the recenter button in the top-right.
 The map's scale is shown in the bottom-right.